Radbrook Green: Amenities

 There is a post office, and other amenities such as a pub (Inn on the Green), and the Radbrook Community Centre which is home to the local Anglican church (Christ The King, Radbrook).
 The community centre was opened in 2005 after over 10 years of fundraising and campaigning for its construction.

 The local hotel, the Radbrook Hall Hotel, closed down in 2006 to be developed for housing and has since been demolished as a part of this programme of development.

 Education

 Primary education in the suburb is largely handled by Radbrook Primary School, which opened in 1989.
 The Priory secondary school opened in 1939 and is situated on the edge of the suburb.
-The Meole Brace secondary school and science college is nearby situated on the edge of the suburb/neighbourhood Meole Brace which is a neighbouring suburb to Radbrook Green as is Copthorne, Kingsland and Belle Vue.
+The Meole Brace secondary school and academy is nearby situated on the edge of the suburb/neighbourhood Meole Brace which is a neighbouring suburb to Radbrook Green as is Copthorne, Kingsland and Belle Vue.